ocaml/opam/doc/pages/Manual.md

   the package script succeeded.
 The filters are evaluated in the same scope as the package commands, with the addition of the variable `error-code`, which is the return value of the package script.

+    The `post-install-commands` hook also has access to an extra variable `installed-files` which is the list of files and directories added or modified during the installation of the package, separated by space characters.
+Note that this hook is run after the scan for installed files is done, so any additional installed files won't be recorded and must be taken care of by a `pre-remove-commands` hook.
 - <a id="configfield-repository-validation-command">`repository-validation-command: [ <string> { <filter> } ... ]`</a>:
   defines a command to run on the upstream repositories to validate their authenticity.
 When this is specified, and for repositories that define